 And we did not want to end this post without talking about certain things you must do before taking a trip to the Canadian Rockies.

 VISA FOR CANADA

-May is also a good month, depending on how hard is the previous winter.
-We traveled in May of 2017 and the previous winter was very cold.
-Although most places of interest had open access, some were closed.
-There were tourists, but not as many as in summer, when the number skyrockets.
-And we had the great luck of witnessing theNorthern Lights.
+May is also a good month depending on the previous winter.
+We traveled the Canadian Rockies in May of 2017 when a cold winter had just taken place.
+Although most places of interest were open to public access, some were closed.
+There were tourists, but not as many as the peak of summer.
+We also had the great fortune to witness the Northern Lights.

 HOW TO GET TO THE canadian rockies

 Many travel to the Canadian Rockies by rail.
 We didn’t consider this option because we knew we wanted to be at specific locations during specific times (early morning, night, etc.) for different types of photo shoots.